RetroGameDeveloper/rustro_arch/README.md

 We are only passing 23040 bytes because we multipiled the width and height together and presumed that each pixel was a single byte which is of course incorrect.

-But just to get something to display on the screen based on thsi frame buffer lets do a little hack and just fill up the rest of the buffer with the value 0 (black) like so:
+But just to get something to display on the screen based on this frame buffer lets do a little hack and just fill up the rest of the buffer with the value 0x0000FFFF (blue) like so:

 ```rust
 unsafe {